Selling England by the Pound: Release

-Selling England by the Pound was released in late September 1973, reaching No. 3 in the UK charts and No. 70 on the U.S. Billboard Pop Albums chart.
-The album's success in the U.S. benefitted from a switch from Buddah Records to Atlantic.
+Selling England by the Pound was released on 5 October 1973, reaching No. 3 in the UK charts and No. 70 on the U.S. Billboard Pop Albums chart.
+The album's success in the U.S. benefitted from Charisma Records switching from Buddah Records to Atlantic for distribution.
 "I Know What I Like (In Your Wardrobe)" was released as a single, with "Twilight Alehouse" on the B-side, in February 1974.
 It was the band's first single to enter the UK chart, and peaked at No. 21.
 It was successful enough for Genesis to be invited to perform the song on the British television show Top of the Pops, which the band declined.
 In 2013, the album was certified Gold by the British Phonographic Industry for selling 100,000 copies.

 The album was digitally remastered for compact disc in 1994 and again in 2007 by Rhino Records.